Zestors/zestors/zestors/docs/core/supervision.md

 # Child
 A [`Child`] is a unique reference to an actor, similar to a [tokio JoinHandle](tokio::task::JoinHandle), but different in that it could refer to multiple processes instead of just one.
 By default, when a child is dropped the processes that the child referred to are shut down; this allows for the creation of supervision trees.

-If an actor contains multiple processes, then instead of a [`Child`] it is refered to as a [`ChildPool`].
-A childpool can't be awaited, but instead the childpool can be [streamed](futures::Stream) to collect the exit-values of the processes.
+If an actor contains multiple processes, then instead of a [`Child`] it is refered to as a [`ChildGroup`].
+A childgroup can't be awaited, but instead the childgroup can be [streamed](futures::Stream) to collect the exit-values of the processes.

 # Stopping